ultralytics/yolov3/README.md

 # Reproduce Our Results

-This command reproduces our mAP results above by training `yolov3-spp.cfg` from scratch.
+This command trains `yolov3-spp.cfg` from scratch to our mAP above.
 Training takes about one week on a 2080Ti.
 ```bash
 $ python3 train.py --weights '' --cfg yolov3-spp.cfg --epochs 273 --batch 16 --accum 4 --multi --pre
 ```